daniel-lee-wilkinson/ghg_emissions_data_vis/README.md

 ## Data Notes

 - FAOSTAT emissions series covers 1990–2021.
 Agricultural production index covers 1990–2017.
-- Sector-level breakdown uses heterogeneous sources: Germany and Italy report CO₂ equivalents only (UBA, Our World in Data); France and Spain report full GHG baskets (CITEPA, Statista).
-Cross-country sector comparisons should be interpreted with this in mind.
+- Spain is absent from the gross production index series (`stg_ag_production`) due to unavailability in the FAOSTAT regional files used.
+It does appear in the commodity-level dataset (`stg_ag_items`).
-- Spain is absent from the gross production index series due to unavailability in the FAOSTAT regional files used.
+- Sector-level breakdown uses heterogeneous sources aligned to 2023: Germany (UBA) and Italy (Our World in Data) report CO₂ only; France (CITEPA) and Spain (Statista) report full GHG baskets.
+Cross-country sector comparisons should be interpreted with this in mind — agriculture's share appears artificially small for Germany because agricultural CH₄ and N₂O are excluded from the CO₂-only UBA series.

 ---